Last update: July 2, 2021 (click link, above)

 Interested readers should read the three posts in this order:

 First time and occasional visitors seeking additional insight about me and my purpose will benefit from the following road map.

-If your time is limited I recommend two short cuts of interest.
-First, go to “What’s New, Recent,” and, if interested, the What’s New archives for 2009 and 2010 for thumbnail synopses and links to articles as I posted them, chronologically.
-Second, “Correspondent’s Corner” contains my responses to questions and issues raised to me.
+If your time is limited try this shortcut.
+Go to “What’s New, Recent,” and, if interested, the What’s New archives for past years.
+There you will find thumbnail synopses and links to articles as I posted them, chronologically.

 The “Scott Trilogy” is essential reading to gain an understanding of the state of public knowledge about the events of 9-11 prior to the Commission’s work and subsequent report.